-Pour the batter into the pan and bake at 350 degrees F for 35-40 minutes or until a small skewer or broom straw comes out clean.
+Pour the batter into the pan and bake at 350 degrees F for 35-40 minutes or until a small skewer or broom straw inseerted in the middle of the cake comes out clean.

 Let cool in pan then run knife around edges, open spring form and remove cake.
 Remove paper from bottom.